NinjaBearStudioTech/Documentation/Writerside/topics/bot/advanced_topics/bot_advanced_awareness_target.md

 | `OnAggregatedAwarenessChanged`        | Dynamic multicast delegate for Blueprint binding.                   |
 | `Native_OnAggregatedAwarenessChanged` | Native delegate variant with lambda support                         |

+## Awareness User Interface

+It's common for games to represent awareness using a progress bar, or something similar.
+Ninja Bot provides objects that can be used to built that functionality.
+For more information on them, please check [**User Interface**](bot_user_interface.md).